WinPsiwagorn/Mobile-Dev-Project/README.md

 - In Bill detail screen change payment method to account
 - fix comfirmpayment text
 - after pay bill and expense in account and dashboard

+BudgetApp(v.1.0.8)
+- remove Onboarding Screen that have non-existed function
+- Add Popup to ask user when user clicked on LogOut Button